rafaelcabral96/mlswarm/README.md

 3. *nesterov* - nesterov update
 4. *nesterov_adaptive* - nesterov update with adaptive restart

-##Tips
-1. The method "plot_everything" plots particle's positions and values over iterations and other statistics of the *function* object
-2. The plot of 3D functions takes a bit of time

 ## Examples
 Jupyter notebook examples can be found on the [github page](https://github.com/rafaelcabral96/mlswarm) that perform:
-1. Minimization of univariate and multivariate functions
+1. Minimization of univariate and multivariate non-convex functions
 2. Linear Regression
 3. Logistic Regression
 4. Binary classification with 4-Layer Neural Network